 4. Richard showed us how to get plants out of a pot by tapping the top of the pot to loosen the plant.
 There was no squeezing of the sides of the pot and damaging the roots.
 Claudia can be seen getting a handful of compost ready to put in the hole before the plant goes gently in.

-5. Claudia then hand watered the plant with a liquid water-wetter and then watered the plant again with water to get the water-wetter off the leaves.
+5. Claudia then hand-watered the plant with a liquid soil-wetter and then watered the plant again with water to get the soil-wetter off the leaves.

 Did you notice the hanging basket frames turned upside down over the plants?
-This is to stop our helpers accidentally treading on the plants and breaking them even before the plants had the opportunity to grow.
+This is to prevent our helpers from accidentally treading on the plants and breaking them even before the plants had the opportunity to grow.

-For those who want a list of what we planted go here… or look at the “Workshop Notes” menu item.
+For those who want a list of what we planted look here… or go to the “Workshop Notes” menu item.